razvantomegea/movin-contracts/Whitepaper.md

 - Rate limit: 300 steps per minute
 - Rewards: 1 MVN per threshold reached (0.1% decrease per day)
 - Resets at midnight (based on activity timestamp)
+- Any positive steps are rewarded, up to a daily cap of 30,000 steps.
+Rewards are proportional to the number of steps recorded, up to the daily cap.
+Per-minute (300 steps/min) and daily caps remain enforced.
+Rewards rates decrease by 0.1% daily, compounded.

 #### METs (Metabolic Equivalent of Task) Tracking